Guitar amplifier: Early effects

-Distortion became more popular from the mid-1960s, when The Kinks guitarist Dave Davies produced distortion effects by connecting the already distorted output of one amplifier into the input of another.
-Later, most guitar amps were provided with preamplifier distortion controls, and "fuzz boxes" and other effects units were engineered to safely and reliably produce these sounds.
-In the 2000s, overdrive and distortion have become an integral part of many styles of electric guitar playing, ranging from blues rock to heavy metal and hardcore punk.
+Distortion became more popular from the mid-1960s, when The Kinks guitarist Dave Davies produced feedback and distortion effects by connecting the already distorted output of one amplifier into the input of another.
+He also sliced a speaker cone with a razor blade to get more "grit" in his sound.
+Later, most guitar amps were provided with preamplifier distortion controls, and fuzz boxes and other effects units were engineered to safely and reliably produce these sounds.
+Overdrive and distortion have become integral parts of many styles of electric guitar playing, ranging from blues rock to heavy metal and hardcore punk.

 Guitar combo amplifiers were at first used with bass guitars and electric pianos, but these instruments produce a wider frequency range and need a full-range speaker system.
 Much more amplifier power is required to reproduce low-frequency sound, especially at high volume.
 Reproducing low frequencies also requires a suitable woofer or subwoofer speaker and enclosure, with bass cabinets often being larger than a cabinet for mid-range or high-range sounds.
 As well, the open-back cabinets used on many electric guitar amps, while effective for electric guitar, do not have good bass reproduction.
 Woofer enclosures must be larger and more sturdily built than cabinets for mid-range or high-frequency (tweeter) speakers.
-As such, in the 1950s, when Ampeg introduced bass amplifier and speaker systems, bass guitarists began to use them.
+In the 1950s, when Ampeg introduced bass amplifier and speaker systems, bass guitarists began to use them.

 Similarly, Hammond organ players used a specialized keyboard combo amplifier, the Leslie speaker cabinet, which contains a woofer for the low frequencies and a horn for the high frequencies.
 The Leslie horns rotate and a baffle around the woofer rotates as well, producing a rich tremolo and chorus effect.

 Structure

 Typically, guitar amplifiers have two amplifying circuit stages, and frequently have tone-shaping electric circuits, which usually include at least bass and treble controls, which function similarly to the equivalent controls on a home hi-fi system.
-More expensive amplifiers typically have more controls for other frequency ranges, such as one or two "midrange" controls and a "presence" control for high frequencies.
+More expensive amplifiers typically have more controls for other frequency ranges, such as one or two midrange controls and a presence control for high frequencies.
 Some guitar amplifiers have a graphic equalizer, which uses vertical faders to control multiple frequency bands.
 Some more expensive bass amps have a parametric equalizer, which enables precise control of tone.

 The first amplifier stage is a preamplifier.
 It amplifies the audio signal to a level that can drive the power stage.
 The preamplifier also changes the tone of the signal; high preamp settings add overdrive.
 The power amplifier produces a high current signal to drive a loudspeaker and produce sound.

 Various types of tone stages may affect the guitar signal: